roboticslab-uc3m/teo-developer-manual/README.md

 - [speech](https://github.com/roboticslab-uc3m/speech)
 - [tools](https://github.com/roboticslab-uc3m/tools)

-Notes on [teo-main](https://github.com/roboticslab-uc3m/teo-main) and sub-repositories:
+Notes on [teo-main](https://github.com/roboticslab-uc3m/teo-main) and the repositories from which it pulls contents:
 - Due to ongoing migration efforts ([click here to read the full story](https://github.com/roboticslab-uc3m/QA/issues/2)), [teo-main](https://github.com/roboticslab-uc3m/teo-main) is still not fully functional.
 It is best to download and install each separate repository.
 If there is an issue on any given one, post a GitHub issue on the corresponding repository.
 - The `teoSim` simulator of [kinematics-dynamics](https://github.com/roboticslab-uc3m/kinematics-dynamics) will soon be replaced by components from [openrave-yarp-plugins](https://github.com/roboticslab-uc3m/openrave-yarp-plugins), which also include collision avoidance.
 Keep up on this on: https://github.com/roboticslab-uc3m/QA/issues/2 and https://github.com/orgs/roboticslab-uc3m/projects/2

-The robot device drivers are in [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices).

 The robot vision is in [vision](https://github.com/roboticslab-uc3m/vision).
 Tts/asr is there but will be migrated to [speech](https://github.com/roboticslab-uc3m/speech).

+## 2. TEO humanoid robot firmware intended for use inside the robot
+The robot device drivers are in [yarp-devices](https://github.com/roboticslab-uc3m/yarp-devices).
+Specifications are: teo-manipulation, teo-locomotion, teo-head.

+## 3. TEO humanoid robot demonstration software
 While there is technically no software architecture diagram, as it is flexible, a good example can be found at: https://github.com/roboticslab-uc3m/follow-me

+## 4. TEO humanoid robot research software
+xgnitive, textiles

+## 5. TEO humanoid robot additional documentation
 Also still lots of material on [the wiki](http://robots.uc3m.es)!

 We'll be porting material and updating little by little!